any-docs/css/content/guides/cssom_view/viewport_concepts/index.md

 SVG also has an internal [coordinate system](/en-US/docs/Web/API/CSSOM_view_API/Coordinate_systems) defined via the [viewBox](/en-US/docs/Web/SVG/Reference/Attribute/viewBox) attribute, which is not related to this viewport discussion.

 If you include an SVG file in your HTML, the viewport of the SVG is the initial containing block, or the width and height of the SVG container.
-Using the {{CSSxRef("@media")}} query in your SVG's CSS is relative to that container, not the browser.
+Using the `@media` query in your SVG's CSS is relative to that container, not the browser.

 ```css
 @media screen and (400px <= width <= 500px) {